-Many Hopi families lack the cash and/or skills to do badly needed repairs and thus live in substandard conditions.
+Many Hopi families lack the cash and/or skills to do badly needed repairs and additions or install needed sanitation facilities and thus many live in substandard conditions.

-We welcome donations to help us expand this to more families to help improve hygiene and living conditions.
+We welcome donations to help us support more families to help improve hygiene and living conditions.

 We also welcome skilled people who have time to go up with their tools and pitch in.

-We are assisting a Second Mesa Hopi family to finish a room which will allow installation of a fresh and grey water system (tanks adjacent to home filled and emptied by hand), shower and kitchen to their one-room home on top of Second Mesa that has no running water or shower.
+We are in the final stages of assisting a Second Mesa Hopi family to finish a room which will allow installation of a fresh and grey water system (tanks adjacent to home filled and emptied by hand), shower and kitchen to their one-room home on top of Second Mesa that has no running water or shower.
 The village has no sewer or water.